International Network of Financial Services Ombudsman Schemes

-The international standard (ISO 10002 – Guidelines for complaints handling in organizations) defines a complaint as:
+The following definition of a complaint is from the international standard, ISO 10002 - Guidelines for complaints handling in organisations.

 Some tips for complaining and getting a result

-• Ask about the financial services ombudsman scheme or office, or other external dispute resolution service, that can assist you if you remain dissatisfied with your financial services provider's response.
+- Ask about the financial services ombudsman scheme, or other independentexternal dispute resolution service, if you are still dissatisfied with your financial services provider's response.

-If you have given your financial services provider the opportunity to address your complaint and you remain dissatisfied with its action, you can seek the assistance of a financial services ombudsman.
+If, after raising your complaint with your financial services provider, you remain dissatisfied with its action (or inaction), you can seek the help of a financial services ombudsman.

 You don't need to use a claims company or a paid representative.